 - Pain and suffering damages

-On the other hand, if you are found to be at fault for an accident, your car insurance will be responsible for the other driver’s damages.
-If you own a car in Georgia you must have at least the minimum insurance coverage, which is:
+On the other hand, if you get found to be at fault for an accident, your car insurance will be responsible for the other driver’s damages.
+If you own a car in Georgia, you must have at least the minimum insurance coverage, which is:

 The Damages Exceed Your Policy Limit

 If the damages your insurance company has paid out for the accident go above your policy coverage limits, they will typically not pay any more.
-Legally, they have no further duty towards you as the policyholder, which means they don’t have to provide the money for a lawyer.
+Therefore, legally, they have no further duty towards you as the policyholder, which means they don’t have to provide the money for a lawyer.

 You Don’t Give Notice of the Accident

-This is where it’s important to carefully read your insurance policy after an accident.
+This is where it’s essential to read your insurance policy after an accident carefully.
 It will detail how soon you need to notify the insurer about an accident.
 Don’t delay, as sometimes this limit is not more than 5-10 days from the accident.

 If you don’t have a good reason for not notifying the insurer within the correct time limit, they may be able to refuse you coverage for the costs of the accident.
-That would mean they also won’t provide you with a lawyer if the other driver sues you.
+Unfortunately, that would mean they also won’t provide you with a lawyer if the other driver sues you.

 Causing the Accident Intentionally

-If you get accused of intentionally causing the car accident, the insurer may also be able to deny you coverage.
-This would be outside of the frame of negligence, which is what personal injury claims are based upon.
+If you get accused of intentionally causing a car accident, the insurer may also be able to deny you coverage.
+This would be outside the frame of negligence, which is what personal injury claims get based upon.

 Don’t let the cost of a personal injury lawyer keep you from getting help.
-At John Foy & Associates, it’s risk-free to work with us because we don’t get paid unless we win you money.
-And the initial consultation is always FREE.
-To speak with one of our car accident attorneys today, call 404-400-4000, or fill out the form on this page.
+The Atlanta car accident lawyers at John Foy & Associates make it risk-free to work with us because we don’t get paid unless we win you money.
+And the initial consultation is always free.
+Call us or contact us online to speak with one of our attorneys today.